inkoalawetrust/Military-Vehicles-Pack/README.md

 A GZDoom mod that contains a pack of military vehicle NPCs and props, for use in mods and maps.

 ## What is this ?
-Exactly what the description says, a GZDoom mod that contains a pack of military vehicles, that can be used as full fledged NPCs and decorations for your projects, full documentation for the mod is also included on the [releases](https://github.com/inkoalawetrust/Military-Vehicles-Pack/releases) section.
+Exactly what the description says, a GZDoom mod that contains a pack of military vehicles, that can be used as full fledged NPCs and/or decorations for your projects, full documentation for the mod is also included on the [releases](https://github.com/inkoalawetrust/Military-Vehicles-Pack/releases) section.
 The vehicle sprites and models are all made by me unless otherwise specified.

 ## Showcase videos
 The below videos serve as showcases and overviews of each of the vehicles that are part of the pack.